LLM4AD: Large Language Models for Autonomous Driving -- Concept, Review, Benchmark, Experiments, and Future Trends

 The LLMs are prompted using in-context learning coupled with chain-of-thought prompting.
 Specifically, the chain of thought's prompt in Talk2Drive consists of triples: $\{query, thought, output\}$.
 An example can be found in Eq. \ref{eq:syste_mess}.

 Once a command is translated into texts, it is uploaded to LLMs hosted on the cloud.
-In our experiments, we utilize GPT-4~\cite{openai_gpt-4_2023} as our LLM and access it through ChatGPT API.
+In experiments, GPT-4~\cite{openai_gpt-4_2023} is utilized and access it through ChatGPT API.
 The LLMs engage in a reasoning process to interpret the instruction ($I$), the contextual data ($C$), the system messages ($S$), and the history data ($H$).
 A simplified example of $S$ is presented below:

 Additionally, the LLMs also access the memory module, a repository of historical interactions ($H$), to consider the human's past behaviors and preferences.
 More details about the memory module are in Sec. \ref{sec:mm}.